Updating Your Mid-Century House?

 Post-war Housing Styles Cape Cod, Colonial, and Ranch

 The Great Depression of the 1930s depressed, among other things, home building.
-Houses were being built but not nearly enough of them.
+Houses were being built, but not nearly enough of them.
 Housing starts plummeted 90%, from 937,000 in 1925 to barely 93,000 in 1933.
-Decent housing of any kind was hard to find.

 Unnoticed by almost everyone except a few economists, the "Arsenal of Democracy" had become rich.
 The total wealth of the nation had doubled in just four years.